britannio/Anime-Browser/README.md

 # Anime Browser

-This is a flutter equivalent of an app previously made with native android code.
+This is a flutter successor of an app previously made with native android code.
 The native android version fetched a json file and outputted it as a styled list of cards

 This flutter alternative shares a similar design however many more features have been added.